laravel/docs/cashier-paddle.md

     $user->subscription('default')->swap($premium = 34567);

 If the user is on a trial, the trial period will be maintained.
-Also, if a "quantity" exists for the subscription, that quantity will also be maintained.
+Additionally, if a "quantity" exists for the subscription, that quantity will also be maintained.

 If you would like to swap plans and cancel any trial period the user is currently on, you may use the `skipTrial` method: